Germans in the Upper Midwest

 German was the first language taught at Concordia Language Villages, an immersion camp started in 1961 by an elementary-education professor at the Moorhead college who saw how quickly children of U.S. servicemen in Germany picked up the language.

 Today, the Waldsee campus on a lake near Bemidji hosts immersion camps for youth all summer and weekend camps for adults and families.
-For more, see Language camp for adults and Going abroad in Bemidji.

 In St. Paul, the Germanic-American Institute